Gangwon State University

 Gangwon Provincial University (Korean: 강원도립대학) is a public college in Gangneung City, Gangwon Province, South Korea.
 Unlike most public tertiary institutions in South Korea, it is administered directly by the provincial government of Gangwon-do.

-The college is well known as a research and educational institute with modern facilities.

 Campus

 The college is located in Jumunjin-eup, north of Gangneung's city center.
 It lies close to the Yeongdong Expressway.

-Situated between the Taebaek mountain range and the eastern coastline, the campus enjoys easy access to the waters of the Sea of Japan as well as Jumunjin Harbor.
-There have been several additions to the campus in recent years, including a professional turf soccer field as well as an outdoor performance theater.

 History

 Permission to establish the college was granted in 1995, and construction began in 1997.
 The first students were admitted in March 1998.
 In 2015, an evaluation by the Ministry of Education rated the college in the lowest E group, resulting in the Ministry halting its monetary support and barring the college from all state-funded programs.

 Organization

 The president of GPU reports directly to the governor of Gangwon Province.
 The president oversees the college's four divisions: Natural Science, Engineering, Human and Social Science, and Physical Education.
 Under these four divisions, there are a total of 13 departments.